 After consummation of the Contributions, the immediate holding company of CPI became Gyre.
 The Company holds in aggregate a 65.2% indirect interest in Gyre Pharmaceuticals.
 The majority shareholder of Gyre is GNI USA, Inc. ("GNI USA"), which is indirectly wholly owned by GNI Group Ltd. ("GNI Japan").
-Gyre is a financially-sustainable pharmaceutical company with a record of financial success that develops and commercializes small-molecule anti-inflammatory and anti-fibrotic drugs targeting organ diseases, focusing specifically on organ fibrosis.
+Gyre is a financially-sustainable pharmaceutical company with a record of success in developing and commercializing small-molecule antiinflammatory and anti-fibrotic drugs targeting organ diseases, focusing specifically on organ fibrosis.
 Fibrotic diseases represent a large patient population with significant unmet medical needs.